-Agriculture, as the case in India, has been the backbone of the economy and chief source of income for Bangladesh’s people, a country made of villages.
-The government wants to decrease poverty by getting the highest productivity from agriculture and achieve self-reliance in food production.
-Apart from agriculture, the country is much concerned about the growth of the export division.
+As in India, agriculture has been the backbone of the economy and the chief source of income for Bangladesh’s people, a country made of villages.
+The government wants to decrease poverty by increasing agricultural productivity and achieving self-reliance in food production.
+Apart from agriculture, the country is very concerned about the growth of its export division.
 Bangladesh has accelerated and changed its exports substantially from time to time.
 After Bangladesh came into being, jute and tea were the most export-oriented industries.
-But with the continual perils of flood, failing jute fiber prices, and a considerable decline in world demand, the jute sector’s role in the country’s economy has deteriorated (Spinanger, 1986).
-After that, the focus has been shifted to the production sector’s function, especially in the garment industry.
+However, with the continual perils of flood, failing jute fiber prices, and a considerable decline in world demand, the jute sector’s role in the country’s economy has deteriorated (Spinanger, 1986).
+After that, the focus shifted to the production sector’s function, especially in the garment industry.
 My Amend

 Bangladesh’s garment industry has been the key export division and the main source of foreign exchange for the last 25 years.
-At present, the country generates about $5 billion worth of products each year by exporting garments.
-The industry employs about 3 million workers, of whom 90% are women.
-Two non-market elements have performed a vital function in confirming the garment industry’s continual success; these elements are (a) quotas under Multi- Fibre Arrangement1 (MFA) in the North American market and (b) special market entry to European markets.
-The whole procedure is strongly related with the trend of relocation of production.
+The country generates about $5 billion of products annually by exporting garments.
+The industry employs nearly 3 million workers, of whom 90% are women.
+Two non-market elements have performed a vital function in confirming the garment industry’s continual success; these elements are (a) quotas under Multi-Fibre Arrangement1 (MFA) in the North American market and (b) special market entry to European markets.
+The whole procedure is strongly related to the trend of relocation of production.

 Displacement of Production in the Garment Industry

 The global economy is now controlled by the transfer of production where developed countries’ firms swing their attention to developing countries.
-The new representation is centered on a core-periphery production system, with a comparatively small center of permanent employees dealing with finance, research and development, technological institution, and modernization, and a periphery containing dependent elements of the production procedure.
-Reducing costs and increasing output are the main causes for this disposition.
-They have discovered that the simplest way to undercharge is to move production to a country where labor and production costs are lower.
+The new representation is centered on a core-periphery production system, with a comparatively small center of permanent employees dealing with finance, research and development, technological institutions, and modernization, and a periphery containing dependent elements of the production procedure.
+Reducing costs and increasing output are the main causes of this disposition.
+They have discovered that the simplest way to undercharge is to move production to a country with lower labor and production costs.
 Since developing nations provide areas that do not impose environmental degradation costs, this practice protects the developed countries against environmental and law issues.
-The transfer of production to the Third World has helped expand these nations’ economies and speed up the economy of the developed nations.
+The transfer of production to the Third World has helped expand these nations’ economies and speed up the economies of the developed nations.

 Read More: